Englisch-Französisch Wörterbuch »

 traverser◼◼◼verbe

-cross [crossed, crossed, crossing, crosses] (make or form a cross)
+cross [crossed, crossing, crosses] (make or form a cross)

 verb